Optophys-Lab/Datastructure_documentation/DocumentationTutorial.md

 ~~~~~~~~

 This adds search and index functionality.
 Furthermore, it allows straightforward integration of jupyter notebooks.
-Currently the main branch only contains text and jupyter_book one additionally contains the required files for building the site.
+Currently, the main branch only contains text and jupyter_book one additionally contains the required files for building the site.
 **_toc.yaml** defines the table of contents of the book and **_config.yaml** the configuration.
 **deploy.yaml** defines the workflow for github-actions to build and deploy the pages.